Maximize your Duke experience

-As more that 1,700 new undergraduates embarked on a new adventure at Duke University this August, leaders from across campus offered advice and encouragement to help students find their way.
+To help assist the more than 1,700 new undergraduates who embark on a new adventure at Duke University each August, we've compiled a brief list of advice and encouragement to help these students find their way.

 - Engage with faculty and staff.
 We can open doors and show you paths at Duke you can’t even imagine.
 Don’t assume we are too busy; you are our job.
 Try to get to know at least one faculty member really well each semester.

 - Venture outside of your anticipated path.
-Some of you have known you wanted to be a pediatric pulmonologist since you were 3-years-old.
+Some of you have known you wanted to be a pediatric pulmonologist since you were three years old.
 That’s great!
 But take a course from another field that you’re curious about.
 You name it, we have it – in humanities, natural sciences and social sciences.
 This is Duke.
 Get a broad, liberal arts education.

 - Accept that you can’t do it all.
 You would have to attend Duke approximately four times to take advantage of everything we offer.
 Some opportunities will be left on the table, and that’s OK.
 Whatever you choose to pursue will be valuable and worthwhile.